Byron Bear – Free Crochet Pattern

 R15: 1 SC in each st around.
 (48 sts)

-R17: 1 SC in each of the next 18 sts, *2 SC in next st, 1 SC in each of the next 2 sts, repeat from * an additional 5 times, 1 SC in each of the next 18 sts.
+R17: 1 SC in each of the next 18 sts, *2 SC in next st, 1 SC in each of the next 2 sts.
+Repeat from * around an additional 5 times (6 repeats in total), 1 SC in each of the next 18 sts.
 (60 sts)

 R18: 1 SC in each st around.
 (60 sts)

-R19: 1 SC in each of the next 15 sts, *2 SC in next st, 1 SC in each of the next 4 sts, repeat from * an additional 5 times, 1 SC in each of the next 15 sts.
+R19: 1 SC in each of the next 15 sts, *2 SC in next st, 1 SC in each of the next 4 sts.
+Repeat from * around an additional 5 times (6 repeats in total), 1 SC in each of the next 15 sts.
 (66 sts)

 R20-26: 1 SC in each st around.
 (66 sts)